 Inside the reception area bought a welcome cool.
 Impressive wooden sculptures, fresh flowers and warm smiles greeted us and within minutes we were checked in, a full 4 hours before the usual check in time.
 Whatever wizzardry allow for such an early check in, I wish I was able to bottle it.
 Taking note of items deemed contraban we made our way to our room.

 Key in door and turned it was time to see where we would be sleeping for the next few nights.
 I cannot tell you how pleased we were when this came into view …

-The room was huge, had a large double bed, fresh towels, cold water, a TV with an insane amount of channels, and most importantly at this point, a shower!!
+The room was huge, had the complete bed base with Mattress in a box set (something I’ve only ever seen a few times till now), fresh towels, cold water, a TV with an insane amount of channels, and most importantly at this point, a shower!!